Annual report 2025-2026

 • Opened discussions with specific areas around sustainable improvements.

-• Created and launched the new UN SDG Report 2024 which highlights action in every area (research, teaching, campus life, outreach and engagement) and encourages dialogue around the SDGs.
+• Relaunched the UN SDG webpage to meet all accessibility guidelines, which highlights action in every area (research, teaching, campus life, outreach and engagement) and encourages dialogue around the SDGs.

 The University’s current league table rankings in relation to sustainability are as follows: